Here are the various focal plane cameras in my collection. Note that SLR cameras, most have which have focal plane shutter, have their own page.

 The advantage of the focal plane shutter was that it was relatively easy to reach higher shutter speeds like 1/1000 second.
 The drawback is that with speeds faster than ca. 1/30 s, the film is not exposed as a whole, so fast-moving objects can cause problems.
 Also, flash sync speeds were slow.

-A black 1934 Leica III with uncoated Leitz Summar 50mm f/2 collapsible lens.
+A black 1934 Leica III with uncoated Leitz Summar 50mm f/2 collapsible and interchangeable lens.
 The lens was made very early in 1935 so may well be the original lens sold with the camera, but its chrome plating doesn't go very well with the nickel plated knobs of the camera body.
 Nickel-plated Summars do exist, but are more rare.